A leisurely walking tour along Japan's greatest thoroughfare in central Japan alongside the Pacific Ocean coast.

 Before departing, we send our luggage ahead by overnight courier to our accommodation on Day 4.
 We transfer by local train on the Tokaido Main Line, which largely follows the route of the old highway along the Pacific Ocean coast to Kambara post town.
 From here we walk to the excellent Tokaido Hiroshige Art Museum to view original woodblock prints.
 We also make time to sample sakura ebi, a shrimp delicacy, before continuing on through the post town of Yui and climbing the Satta Pass through citrus groves.
 One of Hiroshige's most famous illustrations of the Tokaido, incorporating Mt.
 Fuji, is set at the top of the pass and today we can still enjoy the same view.

 We make our way down to Okitsu, a post town made famous by Oliver Statler in his book A Japanese Inn.
-Our accommodation tonight is Oka-ya, a ryokan inn that has been welcoming travellers on the Tokaido for over 200 years through seven generations of the same family.
-Dinner is a traditional multi-course feast.
-(Please note that due to scheduled renovation work at Oka-ya during 2024, alternative Japanese-style accommodation will be provided for some tours).
+Our accommodation tonight is a ryokan inn where dinner is a traditional multi-course feast.

 Meals: Breakfast, lunch & dinner provided.